 Friendship Learning Center is a 7-track school serving students in Pre-K–5th grade.
 To support the District’s goal of future growth and open enrollment, a 92,000 square foot addition was designed to accommodate an increased student capacity.

-Scope of work at Friendship Learning Center will include major addition and renovation to provide adequate space for all students, as well as creation of a three-court gymnasium for both Physical Education and community use.
-Additional parking and playground space will also be created.
+Scope of work at Friendship Learning Center includes addition and renovation to provide adequate space for all students, as well as creation of a three-court gymnasium for both Physical Education and community use.
+Additional parking and playground space has also been created.
 Renovation at the middle school and high school involves bathroom and locker room remodeling, roof replacement, and floor replacement.
-All schools will receive safety/security updates in the form of secure entrances.
+All schools have received safety/security updates in the form of secure entrances.